ebukaume/rust-template/README.md

 ## Todo

+- Version the API
+- Add pagination and filtering to GET /todos endpoint
+- Add tests
 - Use faker to seed database
 - Add system telemetry with open telemetry
-- Add test
-- Add pagination to GET /todos endpoint
-- Version teh API